How to Merge PDF Files Into One, the Right Way

-Combining several PDFs into one document is one of the most frequent PDF tasks โ assembling invoices, stitching report chapters together, collecting scanned forms.
-The merge itself is straightforward, but a few details separate a clean result from a messy one.
+Combining several PDFs into one document is one of the most frequent PDF tasks.
+You might be assembling a month of invoices, stitching report chapters together, or collecting scanned forms into a single file for an application.
+The merge itself is straightforward, but a few details separate a clean result from a messy one, and most of them are easier to handle before you upload than after.

 Pitfall 1: page order

-When you merge files, their pages are appended in the order the files are supplied โ not in any clever automatic order.
+When you merge files, their pages are appended in the order the files are supplied, not in any clever automatic order.
+Nothing inspects the contents to work out that chapter 2 should follow chapter 1.
 If file order matters, the simplest reliable trick is to name your files so they sort correctly: prefix them 01-, 02-, 03- and they will line up before you upload.

 Pitfall 2: mismatched page sizes and orientation